useToggle

 Properties

-2. Based on the argument passed to the toggle function returned from useToggle it will:
+constructor) - Based on the argument passed to the toggle function returned from

-• Toggle the old state if any non boolean value is passed.
+it will:- Toggle the old state if any non

-• Sets the state directly when a true or false is passed.
+value is passed. - Sets the state directly when a

 API Reference